Where your hair ended and your school blazer began,

 When we found each other in the bottom of a can of warm cider.

-The smell of vintage sheepskin.
+The smell of secondhand sheepskin.

-Pink Floyd’s poetry passed off as your own,
+Pink Floyd’s poetry passed off as your own

 And me too high to tell.